What is effective communication? 13 steps to improve it

 • The information presented seems more professional.

-To communicate confidently, you’ll need to:
+To appear confident while communicating, you’ll need to:

 • Maintain a clear and stable voice volume,